 Article I. Name

-- To strengthen the leadership skills and competencies of SNAP-Ed Implementing Agency Administrators and Coordinators.
+- To strengthen the leadership skills and competencies of SNAP Nutrition Education administrators.

-- To assist states with developing, implementing, and evaluating comprehensive integrated approaches to nutrition education and obesity prevention, including social marketing, within SNAP-Ed.
+- To assist with developing, implementing, and evaluating comprehensive integrated approaches to nutrition education within SNAP-Ed.

-- To assist states with implementing unique and innovative approaches to developing state/local partnerships and collaborations within SNAP-Ed, including public and private agencies, government agencies, non-governmental agencies, for profit and not for profit organizations.
+- To assist with implementing unique and innovative approaches to developing state/local partnerships and collaborations within SNAP-Ed, including public and private agencies, government agencies, non-governmental agencies, for-profit and not-for-profit organizations.

 - To share information broadly with the SNAP and SNAP-Ed communities.

-- To provide a forum for state Nutrition Network and other SNAP-Ed Implementing Agency leaders to identify and share best practices of nutrition education and obesity prevention for low-income families and youth.
+- To provide a forum for SNAP Nutrition Education administrators to identify and share best practices of nutrition education and obesity prevention for low-income families and youth.

-- ASNNA is a professional organization for nutrition education leaders who:
+ASNNA is a professional organization for SNAP Nutrition Education administrators who:

-- Are dedicated to improve the nutritional status of SNAP recipients and those eligible for SNAP-Ed by utilizing comprehensive integrated approaches to nutrition education and obesity prevention, food security, and physical activity.
+- Are dedicated to improving the nutritional status of SNAP recipients and those eligible for SNAP-Ed by utilizing comprehensive integrated approaches to nutrition education and obesity prevention, food security, and physical activity.

-- Work together to promote communication at the National level with program successes and issues.;
+- Work together to promote communication at the state, regional, and national level with program issues and success.